cerplot/luigi/README.rst

 General Architecture
 ====================
 The core of the system will be implemented in c++ for scalability and speed.
-However, we will use python for the high-level logic and for the command line interface.
-We will discuss that logic in a later stages.
+However we should make data and C++ code itself accessible from python for research purposes.
+We will discuss python part in a  later stages.
 Let's first talk about the c++ core which needs to be implemented first.

 C++ core is divided into several steps, each of which reads data from the